Manifold Finance Reaches Self Reported Market Capitalization of $133.07 Million (FOLD)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Manifold Finance’s launch date was May 27th, 2021.
+Manifold Finance launched on May 27th, 2021.
 Manifold Finance’s total supply is 2,000,000 tokens.
 The official website for Manifold Finance is manifoldfinance.com.
 Manifold Finance’s official Twitter account is @foldfinance and its Facebook page is accessible here.

 YCabal creates a virtualized mempool (i.e. a MEV-relay network) that aggregates transactions (batching), such transactions include: